63 Ji4 Ji4 既濟

 Line 2 is able to restrain itself from doing what it can, but should not do so as it possesses the principle of moderation.
 The principle of moderation is neither radical nor conservative.
 ‘Not radical’ means not being overly proud (after having successfully crossed the river) and moving further forward.
 ‘Not conservative’ signifies taking necessary action in order to maintain what has been achieved and to avoid stasis.

 Enlightenment through six two: A female loses the curtain of her carriage; she should not go after it but remain still.
 After the curtain is retrieved and the road kept open, she can move again smoothly.
 This suggests that one should wait and keep oneself in a good state.
 The day will come, not too soon but before the end; then the situation will become favourable to move.
-The hexagram that appears while this line is activated is Xu (5), to halt and wait because peril lies in front.
+The hexagram that appears when this line is activated is Xu (5), to halt and wait because peril lies in front.

 The 3rd line